 Sushi Sasa is designed to offer Denver the opportunity to enjoy traditional and "new style" Japanese cuisine harmoniously beneath one roof.
 Bilingual chefs man the sushi bar at the rear of the zen-like space and offer up exotic fish and produce from around the world with the heart of the cuisine remaining Japanese.

-Mizuna resonates with quiet conversation.
-The linen-draped tables and soft yellow dining room perfectly highlight the cuisine, also simple, elegant, and understated.
 Chef/owner Frank Bonanno has created a special spot for food lovers here.
-At Mizuna, cooks are given free creative reign over a menu that changes monthly to emphasize pure, seasonal ingredients with clean flavors that make even the most exotic fare seem familiar.
-Ultimately, this is an American-style restaurant heavy on French technique, influence, and philosophy with flawless service and an eclectic assortment of international wines.
+At Mizuna, cooks are given free creative reign over a menu that changes monthly to emphasize fresh, seasonal ingredients balanced with clean flavors.
+American-style cuisine mingles with French technique and influences, and an international wine menu is offered.

 Izakaya literally means "sake house with small plates" and you will find Izakaya pubs all over Japan.
 It is a place where locals go to let loose after a hard day's work.
 Like the traditional sake dens of Japan, Izakaya Den is a wonderful place to sit and contemplate your work day.
 For those who love Slow Food, Izakaya Den offers the chance to stretch out your dining experience, enjoy each bite, every carefully balanced flavor, every drop of liquid genius, disguised as sauce.